 Sustainable water purification in Ghana (Summer 2016)

-Laterite - alumina composites were prepared using soil samples collected from the Bongo District.
-The prepared composites were utilized in column adsorption experiments for assessing their defluoridation capacities.
-Our investigation revealed that all of the laterite - alumina composites were successful in reducing the fluoride concentration below 1.5 mg/L. However, the observed bed volumes (i.e. the total volume of composite required for adsorbing fluoride to 1.5 mg/L) were too low and therefore the application of the composites was not feasible.
-Strategies for increasing the bed volumes are necessary for improving the composites for future implementation.
+The laterite - alumina composite was prepared using soil samples collected from the Bongo District.
+The composite was utilized in column adsorption experiments for assessing its defluoridation capacity.
+Our investigation revealed that the composite decreased the fluoride concentration below 1.5 mg/L. However, the bed volume for the column containing the composite was low.
+This indicated that the composite would require routine maintenance, which limited application in the Bongo District.
+Strategies for increasing the bed volumes are necessary for future implementation.

 Use of laterite-alumina composite as a sustainable means of fluoride removal from drinking water [Talk].
 AAAS Emerging Researchers National (ERN) conference in STEM, 2017.

 Bringing Back the Smiles of the Bongo District [Talk].
 Living Marine Sciences Cooperative Science Center (LMRCSC) Research Symposium, 2016.